Violation of non-Abelian Bianchi identity and QCD topology: Monopoles and instantons

-where we use the same boundary condition $G_{\mu\nu}(x)\to 0$ again and eq.(\ref{omega1}) and eq.(\ref{omega2}).
-To be noted that $Q_t(A)$ is equal to the integral over an inner product of non-Abelian electric and magnetic fields, whereas $Q_a(A)$ is that of Abelian electric and magnetic fields.
-It is interesting to see that when $\chi=0$, we get $Q_a(A)=3Q_t(A)$ and Abelian $Q_a(A)$ is also gauge invariant. \item The relation $Q_a(A)=3Q_t(A)$ is similar to the Abelian dominance of the string tension.
-The non-Abelian string tension $\sigma$ is regarded as an average over the string tensions $\sigma_a^i\ \ (i=1\sim 3)$ of the three colored Abelian fluxes in $SU(2)$.
-When the global color symmetry is kept, $\sigma_a^1=\sigma_a^2=\sigma_a^3$.
-The Abelian dominance says $\sigma=\sigma_a^i$ and so $\sum_i \sigma_a^i=3\sigma$.
-The non-Abelian topologically charge $Q_t$ may be understood similarly in terms of any Abelian picture instead of instantons. \item With respect to the topological charge $Q_t$, two ways of definitions are used so far~\cite{Alexandrou:2020}, i.e., the fermionic definition using (\ref{zeromode}) and the bosonic definition using (\ref{Winding}).
+\item With respect to the topological charge $Q_t$, two ways of definitions are used so far~\cite{Alexandrou:2020}, i.e., the fermionic definition using (\ref{zeromode}) and the bosonic definition using (\ref{Winding}).
 The former is always integer when the lattice Dirac operator satisfies the Ginsparg-Wilson relation~\cite{GW:1982} as in the overlap Dirac operator~\cite{Neuberger:1998}.
 However to get integer values from the bosonic definition is not so easy.
 Various improvements are needed to get a stabilized value as shown for example in ~\cite{Alexandrou:2020,Tanizaki:2024}.
 Here we choose the DBW2 action~\cite{DBW2:2000} following \cite{Tanizaki:2024}, since it seems best to get a stable $Q_t$ rapidly.
 As the definition of the lattice $Q_t$, here we adopt those composed of $1\times 1$ Wilson loops for simplicity.
 Adopting only 10 configurations at each $\beta$, only one configuration at $\beta=3.5$ gives us a stabilized $Q_t$.
-Hence we pay attention to the configuration and study the flow-time history up to $\tau =50$ as done in ~\cite{Tanizaki:2024}. \item We measure the Abelian candidate of the topological charge $Q_a$ obtained from (\ref{AWinding}).
+Hence we pay attention to the configuration and study the flow-time history up to $t_{flow} =50$ as done in ~\cite{Tanizaki:2024}. \item We measure the Abelian candidate of the topological charge $Q_a$ obtained from (\ref{AWinding}).
 On the lattice, we adopt an Abelian $1\times 1$ plaquette variable as the compact form $f^L_{\mu\nu}(s)=\sin(\theta_{\mu\nu}(s))$.
-See figure \ref{Qt_Qa_JA_MCG}.
-Although non-Abelian $Q_t$ becomes stabilized when $\tau>2$, the Abelian $Q_a$ are fluctuating between -2 and -3 in MCG gauge.
+See figure \ref{Qt_Qa_Lambda_MCG}.
+Although non-Abelian $Q_t$ becomes stabilized when $t_{flow}>2$, the Abelian $Q_a$ are fluctuating between -2 and -3 in MCG gauge.
 It should become -3 theoretically when the definition would be correct.
 In MAU1 gauge case, $Q_a$ is smaller around -2.
-Moreover, very unstable behaviors start above $\tau >20$ with respect to both $Q_a$ and $\chi$ as seen in figure \ref{Qt_Qa_JA_MA}.
+Moreover, very unstable behaviors start above $t_{flow} >20$ with respect to both $Q_a$ and $\Lambda$ as seen in figure \ref{Qt_Qa_Lambda_MA}.
 More elaborate calculations on much larger lattices for larger $\beta$ must be needed along with an additional introduction of smoothing techniques like the block-spin transformation~\cite{Shiba:1994db,Suzuki:2017lco,Suzuki:2017zdh} and improved definitions of $Q_a$ must be done. \end{enumerate}